Narayangarh (community development block)

 Narayangarh is a community development block that forms an administrative division in the Kharagpur subdivision of Paschim Medinipur district in the Indian state of West Bengal.

+History

+The Narayangarh estate, covering 135 sqmi, was held by the Kaibartta [sic] Rajas with titles "Srichandan" and "Mari Sultan".
+"Srichandan" from the Raja of Khurda, signifies investiture with sandalwood.
+"Mari Sultan" means "Lord of the Road", possibly granted for building a road in one night.
+The estate aided British against Marathas in 1760 and 1803.
+During the Chaitanya Yatra to Puri, the Raja was as Sodgop by caste.

 Geography

 Narayangarh is a monotonous rice plain with numerous waterways and tidal creeks intersecting it.
 The tidal creeks are lined with embankments to prevent flooding of the fields.
 Much of the area is water-logged in the rainy season resulting in loss of crops.
 In Narayangarh CD block 90% of the cultivated area has alluvial soil and 10% has lateritic soil.